codetronik/KernelV/README.md

 ## Precautions
 If you hide ntoskrnl.exe or myself, the next run may fail.
+Hiding a driver can cause BSOD.
+(19 : Loaded module list modification)

 ## Codesign
 The built driver I provide is signed with the "HT Srl" certificate.
 It is highly likely to be detected in the anti-virus.